Documentation

 1. Establish permissions - contact us to let us know what organizations and content will be involved in your multiple resolution project and we’ll adjust permissions as needed.
 You can skip this step if you are implementing multiple resolution without a secondary depositor or intend to supply the secondary URLs yourself (as you are by default enabled to register multiple resolution URLs for your own content).
 The primary depositor must notify us of the intention to implement multiple resolution for their metadata records, as well as all titles and/or prefixes involved.
 The secondary depositor may coordinate multiple resolution activity with permission from the primary depositor - this can be an email stating, for example: XYZ Publishing has permission to coordinate multiple resolution activity on our behalf for titles (…).
 Primary depositors can create metadata records and deposit primary and secondary URLs.
 Secondary depositors may only register secondary URLs for existing records.
 The secondary depositor will be assigned a new system account to be used for multiple resolution deposits only.

 2. Unlock your DOIs - you must enable each metadata record for multiple resolution by sending us an ‘unlock’ flag for each DOI.
-This can be included in your files or sent separately as a resource-only deposit.
+This can be included in your files or sent separately as a resource-only deposit, like this example file.

 3. Register your secondary URLs.
 Secondary URLs are usually added to an existing metadata record using a resource-only deposit.
 The secondary URL registration file contains the DOI(s) being updated, the secondary URL, and a label.
 The label value is case-sensitive and must be a minimum of 6 characters (no spaces).